 MANGGARAI BARAT

-Labuan Bajo is the capital (ibu kota) of the most visited district of Flores.
+Labuan Bajo is the capital (ibu kota) of Manggarai Barat, the most visited district of Flores.
 In the last decade Labuan Bajo has expanded from a small, a little bit touristy town into a booming place a la Bali.
-Most visitors who come to Flores, unfortunately, only come here mainly for diving and snorkeling and to see the komodo dragons on Komodo or Rinca island.
+Most visitors who come to Flores, unfortunately, only come here mainly for diving and snorkeling and to see the komodo dragons.
 Sometimes only for a few days, so they miss the beauty of the interior of Manggarai Barat, and further beyond.
 Don't get me wrong, the scenery off the westcoast of Labuan Bajo including Komodo, Rinca and Padar is downright a fairytale to go around.
 Breathtaking, amazing, superb to use some superlatives.
 But....
 Flores deserves more than Labuan Bajo and Komodo National Park only.

 Said that Labuan Bajo itself is not really nice but the surroundings, the views (also from 20 kilometers east of town) and the sunsets are gorgeous.